anastasiavepreva/ChemX/docs/methods/approach.md

 ## Conclusion

-The ChemEx methodology provides a robust and scalable framework for producing high-quality chemical datasets.
+The ChemX methodology provides a robust and scalable framework for producing high-quality chemical datasets.
 It bridges cutting-edge AI tools with expert human oversight, enabling reliable information extraction across the complex landscape of chemical literature.